How do you know you’re working with a low-class jackss financial planner?

 - They don’t use the budgeting app they sell you on (but they make money selling it to you).

 - They don’t save as much money as they tell you to save (and in fact they probably have an exit strategy which involves a one-time sale of their business for a huge lump sum of money, which will leave you holding the bag on their recommendations).

 But that’s not all.
 They also do a bunch of other stoopid things, like:

-- They report your portfolio earnings as time-weighted returns instead of money-weighted returns (the former tells you how well your advisor did, while the latter tells you how well you did in your advisor’s recommendation).
+- They report your portfolio earnings as time-weighted returns instead of money-weighted returns (the former tells you how well your advisor did, while the latter tells you how well you did in your advisor’s recommendation); or,

-- They give you short, one-word, answers (or no answers at all) to your questions.
+- They give you short, one-word, answers (or no answers at all) to your questions; or,

 - They don’t equalize cash flows or time periods when doing comparisons between two different financial products or strategies (usually, this happens when comparing insurance against an investment, a 15 year mortgage against a 30 year mortgage, and leasing a vehicle vs a bank loan, vs paying cash).